ABOUT SA QUILTERS

 Emphasis has always been on education, sharing of expertise, the improvement of methods and the fostering of creativity.

 To further enhance the transition to a modern look a new logo was also designed in 2022.
+The new web site was launched in May 2023.

 The SA Quilters financial and membership year runs from 1 January to 31 December.
 Members enjoy numerous opportunities to gather, to learn, to become involved in community focused activities and to share their interest in quilt making.
 Link to Membership Page